-Applicants may apply for funding to cover their project preparation phase (project preparation phase) cost in the period after approval of the concept note of up to DKK 500,000 for full projects and DKK 100,000 for maturation projects.
+Applicants may apply for funding to cover up to 75% of their project preparation cost in the period after approval of the concept note up to DKK 500,000 for full projects.
 The project preparation costs may include studies, partner visits etc. The concept note must include an estimate of the total budget including the project preparation grant, which is subject to revision in the full project proposal.
-See the concept note form for preparation of budgets, which further guides on the all-inclusive hourly rates that are applicable to the preparation phase only.
-However, maturation projects may utilise the same principles during the implementation phase to increase simplicity and bring down transaction costs
+See the concept note form for preparation of budgets, which further guides on the all-inclusive hourly rates that are applicable to the preparation phase.

-Danida may support a partnership project with up to DKK 15 million for a full project and up to DKK 1.5 million for a maturation project.
-Their commercial project partner(s) in the partnership must provide their own contribution consisting of a minimum of 33% of the Danida grant, i.e. minimum 25% of the sum of the Danida grant and the contribution from the commercial project partner(s).
+Danida may support a partnership project with up to DKK 15 million for a full project.
+The commercial project partner(s) in the partnership must provide their own contribution consisting of a minimum of 33% of the Danida grant, i.e. minimum 25% of the sum of the Danida grant and the contribution from the commercial project partner(s).
 The commercial partner(s) own contribution may be provided as in-kind contribution (staff time, travel expenses, etc.) and/or as cash contributions/investments.

 Any financial support from Danida to the commercial partner(s), cf. section 2.2. cannot be counted as own contribution by the commercial partner(s).
 However, the commercial partner(s) may include the part that is not funded by Danida as own contribution.